rythrojaofficial/axis45/events/2024loopkicks/page.md

 >🛎️ **Accomodations**: *No Gym Overnighters*
 >
->Pdx trickers have are arranging an Airbnb.
-If you are interested in being part of that, dm @seattletricking ASAP.
+>Pdx trickers are arranging an Airbnb.
+If you are interested in being part of that, dm @seattletricking asap!

 ## Packing list
 > - ID.
 Dont forget a form of Id just in case